 - Eastern kingbirds prefer open spaces for breeding – from yards to lakes, parks, and grasslands.

-- In ancient times it was thought that this bird preyed on honeybees.
+- In ancient times, this bird was thought to have preyed on honeybees.

 - The eastern kingbirds are an important part of the ecosystem: in North America, they control the insect populations, while in South America, they also feed on berries and help disseminate seeds.